fortedigital/Front-End-Internship-Task/README.md

 In order to run development environment please install node: https://nodejs.org/en/download/ and yarn: https://classic.yarnpkg.com/en/docs/install/.

-Rest of instruction can be found in README in front-end-internship folder.
+The rest of instructions can be found in README in front-end-internship folder.

 ## Task One - validation of intern edition